The Western Flyer Returns to the Pacific Northwest

 Students exploring squid on the Western Flyer.

-As the Western Flyer travels north, hundreds of students will step aboard to experience ocean science firsthand.
+As the Western Flyer travels north, hundreds of students will come aboard to explore ocean science firsthand, continuing a tradition of curiosity that began with Steinbeck and Ricketts in 1940.

 Participants will:

-• Deploy oceanographic instruments and collect real-time data
+• Deploy scientific instruments and collect real-time data from below the ocean’s surface

 Planned Pacific Northwest Stops